vasspilka/micro_words/README.md

 For example an explorer can "nurish" an artefact, that will cost him 20 energy then the artefact will rereact by receiving 20 energy, and sending a link to the user.
 Then with that link the artefact can further benefit the user if it "evolves" into the next stage.

-All these will be defined by the ruleset the world is under but the ExplorerActionTake -> ArtefactReacted -> ExplorerAffected are global mechanics that will be always present
+All these will be defined by the ruleset the world is under but the ExplorerActionTake -> ArtefactReacted -> ExplorerAffected are global mechanics that will be always present.

 ### Landmarks & NPCs